dresdner353/jbhasd/API.md

 }
 ```

-The returned status then shows the Green LED in state 1 and Desk Lamp onm state 0.
+The returned status then shows the Green LED in state 1 and Desk Lamp in state 0.
 Both context fields also set to "network".

-### Setting motion interval for PIR-enabled switches
+### Setting Motion Interval For PIR-enabled Switches
-If the given switch has a configired PIR sensor (motion_pin), the "motion_interval" field will appear in it's status and it is possible dynamically enable/disable that PIR based on setting this motion_interval field.
+If the given switch has a configired PIR sensor (motion_pin), the "motion_interval" field will appear in it's status and it is possible to dynamically enable/disable that PIR based on setting this motion_interval field.

 In the above examples, the "Desk Lamp" has a PIR sensor and it's motion_interval field is set to 0.
 So this PIR is esentially disabled.
 We are ignoring it's signalling.

-So to enable this sensor, we can simply set the motion_interval to a desired number of seconds > 0.
+To enable this sensor, we set the motion_interval to a desired number of seconds > 0.

 ```
 curl -XPOST 'http://192.168.12.251/control' -d '